swbmindcycle/space-doodle/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## What you will build

+This application builds the following AWS CDK stacks:

+- WebStack
+- SharedResourcesStack

+### WebStack

+This stack deploys an AWS Amplify application, with a CodeCommit repository that triggers an automatic build and CodePipeline.
+The Amplify App will be hosted at a dev subdomain.
+Please note that this domain is ephemeral, so if you destroy the application and rebuild the url will change.

+This Stack utilizes the [`AmplifyDeploy` CDK construct](lib/constructs/construct-amplify-deploy/construct-amplify-deploy.ts) and integrates an AWS Cognito User Pool for authorization within the web application.
+Please note that to add new users you will need to retrieve the [AWS Amplify Domain and URL](https://us-east-2.console.aws.amazon.com/amplify/home?region=us-east-2#/) from the AWS Amplify section of the AWS Console.
+To add new users please follow the instructions for [creating Cognito user accounts as an administrator](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html).

+### SharedResourcesStack

+This stack deploys shared resources that are utilized across all stacks.
+This will currently include an AWS Cognito User Pool built from the [`CognitoAuth` CDK construct](lib/constructs/construct-cognito-auth/construct-cognito-auth.ts)

 ## Useful commands

 - `npm run build` compile typescript to js